richgel999/rdopng/README.md

 rdopng -lambda 500 file.png
 ```

-Significantly lower quality (which increases artifacts), using a higher than default parsing level (which is 0) to compensate for artifacts:
+Significantly lower quality (which increases artifacts), using a higher than default parsing level to compensate for artifacts:

 ```
 rdopng -level 3 -lambda 1000 file.png